 If the overcast skies and drizzle aren’t doing it, is the high cost of living driving you out of Seattle?
 Phoenix has close to 300 days of sunshine and a cost of living 66% lower than in Seattle.
 Plus, PHX has a booming economy with tremendous job growth.

 Imagine the unique lifestyle you can carve out in the Valley of the Sun – you can choose from exciting urban enclaves, historical districts, golf communities, country properties on acreage, and more.
 But don’t ditch your rain gear yet.
 First, review the following to gain insight into what a move to Phoenix would be like.
+Then if you think you’ve made your decision, take a look at the most reliable movers that serve Seattle and Phoenix with full-service long-distance relocation services.

 What to Know About Moving from Seattle to Phoenix